christopherritter/Encoding-Liminal-Space/Chapter-1_Interface-Protocol.md

 The System Interface prompts you to detail every parameter modification since the last session's baseline.
 These adjustments reshape your territory's boundaries and reveal how different constraints produce different manifestations.

+**System Query Logic:**

-**Conversational Prompt Logic:** *"Detail the Parameters Adjusted since the last session's baseline.
+*"Detail the Parameters Adjusted since the last session's baseline.
 What changed?
 Specify every parameter modification—guidance scale, batch size, prompt structure, sampler configuration.
 These adjustments reveal how boundary shifts reshape manifestation."*

 You provide: Complete list of parameter changes from previous baseline, including all modified values.